 Gout is a type of arthritis that is characterized by sudden, severe attacks of joint pain with tenderness, redness, warmth, and swelling in the affected area.
 It usually attacks only one joint at a time.
 It most often strikes the joint of the big toe, in which case it is also known as podagra, but other joints can also be involved.

 Gout is typically a condition that occurs in middle age, and is unusual in people under the age of 30.
 It is twice as common in men as in premenopausal women.
-Women develop gout as often as men after menopause (estrogens, which are at higher levels before menopause, appear to play a protective role).
+Women develop gout as often as men after menopause, typically after age 50 (estrogens, which are at higher levels before menopause, appear to play a protective role).

 Certain medications and diseases can bring on gout in anyone of any age or gender.
 A first gout attack most commonly occurs in the mid-40s.
 It is found globally and has been described as far back as the time of Hippocrates, 2,500 years ago.
 It affects about 3% of the population.